usnistgov/fipy/README.txt

 What's new in version |VERSION|
 -----------------------------------

-The significant changes since version |VERSION| are:
+The significant changes since version 1.0 are:

 - Memory efficiency has been improved in a number of ways, but most significantly by: